dapr/docs/daprdocs/content/en/getting-started/get-started-api.md

 docker exec -it dapr_redis redis-cli
 ```

-And then see how Dapr created a key value pair (with the app-id you provided to `dapr run` as a prefix to the key):
+List the redis keys to see how Dapr created a key value pair (with the app-id you provided to `dapr run` as a prefix to the key):

 ```bash
 keys *